H4ad/serverless-adapter/README.md

 [![Semantic Release][semantic-release-img]][semantic-release-url]

-Run REST APIs and other web applications using your existing Node.js application framework (Express, Koa, Hapi and Fastify), on top of AWS Lambda, Amazon API Gateway and many other event sources.
+Run REST APIs and other web applications using your existing Node.js application framework (Express, Koa, Hapi and Fastify), on top of AWS Lambda, Huawei and many other clouds.

 This library was a refactored version of [@vendia/serverless-express](https://github.com/vendia/serverless-express), I created a new way to interact and extend event sources by creating contracts to abstract the integrations between each